patrickdoc/port67/Section1/2-filesystem.md

 ## Directories are Infinite

 To complement files not having any children, directories can have as many as you want.
-(Probably like 2^32 or something...)
+(Well, there is a cap, but you are unlikely to run into it.)
 Expanding on the example above, you could have:

                                  Home
          _________________________|______________________________
         /               /            \             \             \
     Documents      Downloads      Pictures      TODO.txt      Recipes

-Here we have four child directories and a file.
+Here we have four child directories and a child file.
 But you could have however many make sense for you.
 You might be someone who takes pictures all day, in which case you could have thousands of pictures in your Pictures folder.
 Or you might have a set of directories within Pictures for Family, Vacation, Work, etc. which help you keep track of all your photos.

-## Basic Commands
+# Basic Commands

 Now that we know all about paths and the tree structure, let's see what we can do.
 Assume our present working directory is Home, and we are working from the